ajahne/blog/_drafts/2020-4-18-the-first-90-days-chapter-notes.md

 - Understand the history, a baseline question is "how did we get to this point?"
 - Effective leaders strike a balance between doing (making things happen) and being (observing and reflecting)
 - Display a genuine desire to learn
-- Don’t rush to take action, most of the impulse to take action comes from internal sources
+- Don't rush to take action, most of the impulse to take action comes from internal sources
 - Focus on learning and adapting to the new culture
 - Actionable insight: knowledge that helps you make better decisions earlier and helps you quickly reach the break even point
 - Effective learning: figure out what you need to learn so you can focus your efforts